simonwalkersamuel/retinasim/README.md

 for default operation

 ## Link to data
-Example simulation data referenced in the paper can be found here:
+Example simulation data referenced in the paper can be found on FigShare and Dropbox via the links below: https://figshare.com/articles/dataset/sim00000000_zip/26364181
-https://figshare.com/articles/dataset/sim00000000_zip/26364181

 DOI: 10.6084/m9.figshare.26364181